ChomusukeBot/Tokki/README.md

 <a href="https://tokki.readthedocs.io/en/master/?badge=master"><img src="https://readthedocs.org/projects/tokki/badge/?version=master"></a>
 <a href="https://dependabot.com"><img src="https://api.dependabot.com/badges/status?host=github&repo=ChomusukeBot/Tokki"></a>
 <br>
-Tokki is a set of APIs implemented asynchronously in aiohttp.
-They are meant to be used in Chomusuke but they can be used in any kind of projects.
+Tokki is a set of APIs implemented asynchronously in aiohttp.<br>They are meant to be used in Chomusuke but they can be added in any kind of projects.
 <br><br>
 <!-- <img src="https://raw.githubusercontent.com/ChomusukeBot/Tokki/master/preview.png"/> -->
 </div>